-Cranberry Sauce is the perfect compliment to every turkey dinner.
-Nothing is more satisfying than flavor of a sweet and tart homemade cranberry sauce.
-You don’t have to wait until the holidays to prepare and serve this super easy side!
+Cranberry Sauce is the perfect complement to every turkey dinner.
+Nothing is more satisfying than the flavor of a sweet and tart homemade cranberry sauce.
+You don’t have to wait until the holidays to prepare and serve this super-easy side!

 Traditionally, cranberry sauce goes with the Thanksgiving turkey, but even chicken, goose, and Cornish game hens taste divine with this cranberry sauce recipe!
 Adding a splash of orange juice not only adds extra flavor and this looks beautiful on a Thanksgiving dinner plate!